Build a Remote Team

 36% would choose virtual work over a pay raise, and 37% would take a pay cut.

-The Transition From a Traditional to a Virtual Company: Managing Virtual Teams
+The Transition From a Traditional to a Virtual Company: Making Virtual Teams Work

 No matter if your company already has the option to work remotely or you are starting from scratch.
 These basic steps are key to build a high-performing remote team successfully.
 Work your way through these steps to ensure your team and business is prepared for the transition from a traditional to a virtual company and overcome the challenges that building a virtual team poses.

 Remote work brings many benefits to a business owner.
 Yet, you will also have to evaluate if it’s possible for you.
 Take into account the physical interaction that your services or products demand.
 It’s not a matter of industry, it’s about the business model.
 For example, it’s possible for companies in the retail industry to work remotely if they start selling through e-commerce.
 However, if it’s only brick & mortar and there are no plans of going online, there will be cases in which it might be impossible through remote work.